nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 354
 00:20:11,740 --> 00:20:14,764
-[SPEAKER_04]: Air and stuff, just to plan, I heard.
+[SPEAKER_04]: figure and stuff, just to plan, I heard.

 355
 00:20:14,744 --> 00:20:20,248